 The immunization form is required for all students attending ULM.
 As a student of the University, it is required of you as well.

 You will note in the instructions for completing the form that you may complete the exemption portion of the form stating you are an online student.
 Completion of this form is a requirement for your admission.
 Once completed, you can fax the form to (318) 342-5239.

-Three years of previous work experience is a requirement for admission to the online RN to BSN undergraduate degree program, as well as the MLT to MLS Bridge program.
+Three years of previous work experience is a requirement for admission to the online RN to BSN undergraduate degree program.
 The insight and knowledge gained from your work experiences are a key component to your success in this program.